 - Weather watching: Some high vis items are waterproof and some are not, so watch out for the weather.
 High vis ted won’t want to get wet!

-Setting Up Twilight Trails
+Twilight Trails in Action

 Road safety officers from Thurrock Council have been running Twilight Trails each autumn for several years after hearing about a similar scheme in Devon.
 They work with the borough’s primary schools and use it to make sure young children – and their parents – know the importance of being seen.